 The workshop concluded with the signing of a document that constitutes a strategic agreement to carry out a joint work plan between the state entities and the associations of vicuña managers, whose priority actions focus on the health of vicuña populations and domestic cattle, on habitat conservation, on the compatibility of this activity with other activities carried out in the communities, on the marketing of vicuña fiber and on the normative and institutional aspects.

 WCS presented results of the vicuña censuses conducted in Apolobamba, advances on veterinary health studies and workshops, and with the support of Welttierschutgesellschaft (WTG), training on improving shearing techniques, which result in improvement of fiber quality.
-Additionally, WCS presented progress on the evaluation of the status of pastures, bogs and water sources in this region, aiming to ensure conservation and good nutrition of vicuñas and domestic camelids.
+Additionally, WCS presented progress on the evaluation of the status of pastures, peatlands and water sources in this region, aiming to ensure conservation and good nutrition of vicuñas and domestic camelids.
+Currently, activities towards the integrated management of the vicuña population in Apolobamba are funded by the Darwin Initiative.